Salmon Salad

 - 1/4 cup mayonnaise

-- a pinch of salt and pepper or to taste
+- salt and black pepper to taste (see notes)

 Instructions